Yves33/wxgpx/src/docs/README.md

 temp            # temperature
 distance        # distance may be overridden by internal distance calculation
 ```
-if elevation (‘ele’) data is found, the soft will calculate ‘slope’ value (inaccurate)
+if elevation ('ele') data is found, the soft will calculate 'slope' value (inaccurate)
 Some other variables are created by some scripts, such as:
 ```python
 wind_dir            # wind direction, in degrees (North=0)